gear-foundation/academy/docs/18-auction-coding/coding.md

 }
 ```

-And the function for changing owner:
+And the function for changing owner is as follows:

 ```rust
 async fn change_owner(